TWGuide/WVV-Reindeer-Guide/README.md

-# Welcome the Winter Veil Vale - Reindeer Mount guide!
+# Winter Veil Vale - Reindeer Mount guide!

 This is a guide on how to obtain the [Winter Veil Reindeer](https://database.turtle-wow.org/?item=21044) mount.
 ### Click the blue texts! they are image and database links!